 This is when you will see price forming the consolidation, and price will stay within the zone for a longer period before spiking and turning around.

 The best imbalance you would want to trade when looking for a supply or demand zone.
-Is the strong imbalance where you will expect to find a large amount of orders waiting at the zone.
+Is the strong imbalance away from a supply or demand zone, where you will expect to find a large amount of orders waiting at the zone.

 If you find a level that has a strong imbalance away, then it will likely give you the best entry.
 Once price returns to the zone there will be orders still waiting to push price away again in momentum.